dedalus-enterprise-architect/openshift-okd-data-gatherer/README.md

 * Missing reports directory → generate at least one report; it will be created automatically.

 ---

 ## 10. Security & Safety
-* Prefer a dedicated service account with the provided read‑only role.
+* Use a dedicated service account with the provided read-only role.
 * Keep `verify_ssl: true`; only disable temporarily for initial testing.

 ---

-## 11. Frequently Asked (FAQ)
+## 11. FAQ
-**Does it show real-time usage?** No. It shows declared requests/limits and node capacity only.
+**Does it show real-time usage?** No, only declared requests/limits and node capacity.

-**Can I add custom resource kinds?** Limit to the listed supported kinds for now; trimming the list is safe.
+**Can I add custom resource kinds?** Limit to the listed supported kinds for now.

 **Where are raw manifests?** Under `clusters/<cluster>/manifests/<Kind>/` unless `write_manifest_files: false`.